riscv-europe/summit-website-development/summit/2024/cfp.md

 at https://riscv-europe.org.

 The committees will accept most contributions as posters and selected submissions for short or long presentations.

 Accepted abstracts, slides, and posters will be published on the event page, together with presentations, which will be recorded.
-The Program Committee will ask for the **poster and/or presentation slides three weeks before the event** to confirm the acceptance at the according deadlines.
+The Program Committee will ask for the **poster and/or presentation slides three weeks before the event** to confirm the acceptance and give useful input.

 Suitable research & development submissions by industry will also be recommended for the talks slots of the industry sessions.